SECOND MILER GRANT PROGRAM (SMGP) INSTRUCTIONS, GUIDELINES AND PRINCIPLES

 Not all applications will necessarily be approved.
 You are free to apply again whether your application is successful or not.

-While not an absolute requirement, where possible, applicants are encouraged to seek other funds to help maximize the impact of the SMGP.
+While not an absolute requirement, where possible, applicants are encouraged to seek funds from other sources to help maximize the impact of the SMGP.
 You are asked to explain any other sources of funds without disclosing any confidential information.

 If any, add or attach testimonials, provided by other Urantia Book readers familiar with the applicant(s) and/or the project.